singlerider/lorenzotherobot/README.md

 Adding your own commands
 ========================

 You're going to need to know basic Python if you want to add your own commands.
-Open up `lib/functions_commands.py`.
-There are examples of pre-made functions in there as examples.
+Open up `lib/command_headers.py`.
+There are examples of pre-made commands in there as examples.
 The limit parameter is the amount of times a command can be used in seconds, if you don't want a limit to be enforced put in 0.

 If your command is only going to return a string, ex - `!hello` returns `Welcome!`, don't include the `argc` parameter.
 Place the string you wish to be returned to the user in the `return` parameter.
 For example, if you wanted to create a command such as this and limit it to being used ever 30 seconds, you would add in: